tovicheung/pytermgame/README.md

 ## Features
 - pygame-inspired api structure
 - customizable terminal behaviour (alternate screen, cursor visibility)
-- optimized rendering: game calculates the minimum number of objects to re-render **(it takes care of overlapping sprites too!)**
+- optimized rendering: game calculates the minimum number of objects to erase and re-render **(it takes care of overlapping sprites too!)**
-- includes an integrated debugger
 - cross-platform key event reading
+- includes an integrated debugger and an external profiler

 > [!NOTE]
 > This is not a full-fledged game engine, but more of an experiment to create terminal game engines